-You will also select two further options from a wide range from across the University.
+You will also select two further course options from a wide range from across the University.

 In Semester 1, you will study issues of international development planning, policy, and aid.

 In Semester 2 you will explore key topics and theories of sustainable development from an multi-disciplinary perspective in the social sciences.

 You will also continue to study courses from your main subject area, and two other courses from a wide choice.

-You will choose honours-level options as well as receiving research training in your main subject area, and study courses from other related disciplines.
+You will choose honours-level options as well as receiving research training in your main subject area.
+You will also study courses from other related disciplines.

 You will undertake a dissertation on a real-world sustainable development issue within your main subject area, with guidance from a supervisor.